Adnankursun/artemis/README.md

-# artemis
-.
 # cisco-task
-In that repository, the terraform code resulta in an AWS ELB in front of an EC2 instance running Ubuntu Linux.
+In that repository, the terraform code results in an AWS ELB in front of an EC2 instance running Ubuntu Linux.
 The infrastructure code sets up the environment, and configure an nginx web server, with a static home page that says, “Cisco SPL”.